-Nikola Motor Co., a designer and manufacturer of electric vehicles (EVs), energy storage systems and EV drivetrain components, says its research and development team will unveil its 100% zero emissions Nikola One commercial Class 8 truck on Dec.
-2 in Salt Lake City.
+Nikola Motor Co., a designer and manufacturer of electric vehicles (EVs), energy storage systems and EV drivetrain components, says its research and development team will unveil its 100% zero emissions Nikola One commercial Class 8 truck in early December in Salt Lake City.

 As previously reported, the 2,000 hp, Class 8, electric semi-truck is capable of pulling a gross weight of 80,000 pounds and offering more than 1,200 miles between stops.